jupyterhub/jupyterhub/docs/source/troubleshooting.md

 # Troubleshooting

-When troubleshooting, you may see unexpected behaviors or receive an error message.
+While troubleshooting, you may see unexpected behaviors or receive an error message.
 This section provides links for identifying the cause of the problem and how to resolve it.

 ## Behavior

 ### JupyterHub proxy fails to start

-If you have tried to start the JupyterHub proxy and it fails to start:
+If you have tried to start the JupyterHub proxy and it fails to run:

 - check if the JupyterHub IP configuration setting is `c.JupyterHub.ip = '*'`; if it is, try `c.JupyterHub.ip = ''`
 - Try starting with `jupyterhub --ip=0.0.0.0`

 **Note**: If this occurs on Ubuntu/Debian, check that you are using a recent version of [Node](https://nodejs.org).
-Some versions of Ubuntu/Debian come with a version of Node that is very old, and it is necessary to update Node.
+Some versions of Ubuntu/Debian come with an older version of Node and it is necessary to update Node.

 ### sudospawner fails to run